msg-systems/holmes-extractor/README.md

 to form a coherent set of linguistic theoretical entities or relationships;
 whatever works best for matching is assigned on an ad-hoc basis.

-For each language, the `_matching_dep_dict` dictionary maps search-phrase semantic dependencies to matching document semantic dependencies and is responsible for the [asymmetry of matching between search phrases and documents](#general-comments).
+For each language, the `match_implication_dict` dictionary maps search-phrase semantic dependencies to matching document semantic dependencies and is responsible for the [asymmetry of matching between search phrases and documents](#general-comments).

 <a id="how-it-works-topic-matching"></a>
 ##### 8.1.2 Topic matching